 The great majority of Behring's numerous publications have been made easily available in the editions of his Gesammelte Abhandlungen (Collected Papers) in 1893 and 1915.

 Numerous distinctions were conferred upon Behring.
 Already in 1893 the title of Professor was conferred upon him, and two years later he became «Geheimer Medizinalrat» and officer of the French Legion of Honour.
 In the ensuing years followed honorary membership of Societies in Italy, Turkey and France; in 1901, the year of his Nobel Prize, he was raised to the nobility, and in 1903 he was elected to the Privy Council with the title of Excellency.
 Later followed further honorary memberships in Hungary and Russia, as well as orders and medals from Germany, Turkey and Roumania.
 He also became an honorary freeman (Ehrenbürger) of Marburg.

-In 1896 Behring married the 18 years old Else Spinola, daughter of the Director of the Charité at Berlin.
-They had seven children.
+In 1896 Behring married the 20 years old Else Spinola, daughter of the Director of the Charité at Berlin.
+They had six sons.
 Behring died at Marburg on March 31, 1917.

 From Nobel Lectures, Physiology or Medicine 1901-1921, Elsevier Publishing Company, Amsterdam, 1967

 This autobiography/biography was written at the time of the award and first published in the book series Les Prix Nobel.
 It was later edited and republished in Nobel Lectures.
 To cite this document, always state the source as shown above.